RavirajO7/modify-react-sipjs/README.md

 ## New Chnages

-This library is updated version of react-sipjs for generatin multiple channels at the same time previously it was support only max 3
+This library is updated version of modify-react-sipjs for generatin multiple channels at the same time previously it was support only max 3

 <!-- GETTING STARTED -->
 ## Getting Started